Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Introduction

+In this paper we show that FQR-T needs to be modified in order to ensure that the system recovers rapidly after an overload is over, either (i) because the two systems return to normal loading or (ii) because the direction of the overload suddenly shifts in the opposite direction.
+To achieve rapid recovery, we propose additional release thresholds for the shared-customers processes, below which one-way sharing is released.
+(We had previously recognized that such a modification of FQR-T was needed, e.g., see paragraph 3 in \S 2.2 of \cite{PW11b} and Remark B.1 in Appendix B of \cite{PW13a}, but we now show for the first time that the modified control can be analyzed and can be effective.)

+As a basis for studying such more complex dynamics, we extend our previous fluid model approximation in two ways: (i) the new fluid model is $6$-dimensional instead of $3$-dimensional and (ii) the model is allowed to have time-varying arrival rates and staffing functions.
+We also extend our previous algorithm to numerically compute the fluid solution to this more complex model.
+We implement the new algorithm and conduct simulations to show that the fluid model and the associated algorithm are effective in predicting system performance.
+Finally, we show that the new {\em FQR control with activation-and-release thresholds} (FQR-ART) can be effective with appropriate control parameters.
+We provide guidelines on choosing appropriate control parameters in the paper.
+The new model and algorithm can be used to confirm that a good choice has been made.

+As before, for large scale in the model, there is important {\em state space collapse} (SSC) during overload periods with active sharing of customers.
+As a consequence, even though the basic stochastic process is $6$-dimensional, the approximating fluid model is essentially $3$-dimensional when there is active sharing instead of $6$-dimensional.
+One of the complications in the new setting is to identify if and when SSC begins and in what direction (which queue is receiving help), and when it ends.
+The stochastic AP determines when SSC occurs, and how the fluid evolves during periods of SSC.
+When we introduce release thresholds, we also discover that to achieve good robust performance, we also need to increase the activation thresholds.

-Our contribution is threefold: (i) We demonstrate how and when it is beneficial (and harmful) to exploit the flexibility of the system. (ii) We design a control that automatically exploits that flexibility when this is beneficial, and prevents bad behaviors that can occur in the time-varying settings. (iii) We develop a novel fluid model to approximate the (untractable) stochastic system in time-varying environment.
-That fluid model is described implicitly as the solution of an {\em ordinary differential equation} (ODE), building on a stochastic {\em averaging principle} (AP); see \S \ref{secAP} below.
-Finally, we design an efficient algorithm to solve that ODE.
+In summary, our contribution is fourfold: (i) We continue our study of the X model and demonstrate how and when it is beneficial (or harmful) to exploit system flexibility in response to an overload. (ii) We improve the previous FQR-T control designed to automatically exploit that system flexibility when it is beneficial to do so by ensuring rapid recovery when the overload has ended. (iii) We develop a novel fluid model to approximate the intractable stochastic system in the time-varying environment and help determine appropriate control parameters. (iv) Finally, we design an efficient algorithm to solve that fluid model.
+(This paper addresses the control from an engineering perspective, as in \cite{PW11a}; we do not focus on underlying mathematics (prove theorems) as in \cite{PW11b,PW13a,PW13b}.)